Basking Ridge, New Jersey’s Most Famous Incident

 (about General Lee and the December 13th morning in Basking Ridge)

-In an ensuing encounter, Lee was slightly wounded in the initial exchange of shots and only the intercession of Laurens’ second, Alexander Hamilton, prevented further engagement.
+In an ensuing encounter, Lee was slightly wounded in the initial exchange of shots, and only the intercession of Laurens’ second, Alexander Hamilton, prevented further engagement.
 Lee’s injury, however, prevented him from accepting a similar challenge from Anthony Wayne.
 On January 10, 1780, Lee left his Virginia estate to visit Philadelphia he was stricken with fever and died alone and friendless at a tavern on October 2, 1782.

-The former General Lee died a few years later on October 2, 1782, to which Lee wrote before he died in his will:
+The former General Lee died a few years later on October 2, 1782, which Lee wrote before he died in his will:

 “I desire most earnestly that I may not be buried in any church yard, or within a mile of any Presbyterian or Anabaptist meeting house; for since I reside in this country I have kept so much bad company when living, that I do not choose to continue it when dead.”